Evict A Tenant for Not Paying Rent Ontario

 Yes.
 If the tenant pays off the arrears of rent by the termination date specified in the N4 Form, the notice becomes void, and you cannot apply to the Landlord and Tenant Board to evict your tenant.
 This means the tenancy continues as normal, and the tenant retains their right to remain in the rental unit.
 It’s crucial to understand that once the arrears are paid in full by the termination date, the eviction process cannot proceed based on that N4 Notice.

 As a landlord, the earliest date you can file the L1 Application is the day after the termination date specified in the N4 Form.
+For example, if the termination date on the N4 Form is November 17, you can file your L1 Application starting on November 18.

 How to Evict a Tenant in Ontario With No Lease